csyhuang/hn2016_falwa/readme.md

 qgpv_Eqlat_LWA | Compute local wave activity and corresponding equivalent-latitude profile from quasi-geostrophic potential vortcitiy (QGPV) field in **hemispheric** domains.
 EqvLat| Compute Equivalent-latitude relationship from a tracer field on a sphere.
 LWA| Compute wave activity of a given trafer field, given the equivalent-latitude.
+Solve_URef_noslip_hemisphere| To compute the eddy-free referece state of zonal wind and temperature in Nakamura and Solomon (2010) from wave activity and zonal wind fields, given no-slip boundary conditions.
+Documentation to be updated.

 ## To-do list (to be updated)